 Marshmallow plants need full sun, they do not do well in the shade.

 True to its name, the marshmallow likes marshy, wet areas.
 If there's a spot in your yard where the soil stays damp this may be a good place to grow these plants.

-Marshes also have slightly acidic conditions, so adding some peat moss to your planting area may help the marshmallow feel more at home.
-Other soil additives to add include some sand and compost, including used coffee grounds.
-You are aiming for a slightly acidic, moisture-retaining sandy loam mixture.
-Don't worry too much about getting acidic conditions, though, as these flowers are not fussy about pH levels.
+Marshes also have slightly acidic conditions.
+To create a slightly acidic, moisture-retaining sandy loam mixture, you can add sand and compost, including used coffee grounds.
+But don't worry too much about getting acidic conditions, though, as these flowers are not really fussy about pH levels.

-Moist soil is best for marshmallow plants, and if you're trying to grow them in an area that tends to stay dry they very likely won't flourish.
-Standing water areas may be too wet for them, however.
+Moisture is essential for marshmallow plants.
+If you're trying to grow them in an area that tends to stay dry they very likely won't flourish.
+However, standing water areas may be too wet for them.

 The plants do need a fairly consistent state of moisture.
-Using moisture-retaining soil amendments may help.
-Peat moss and compost added to your soil can be advantageous.
+Using moisture-retaining soil amendments such as organic matter can be advantageous.
 If your plants return the year after planting, you'll know the moisture levels are hospitable for your marshmallows.

 How to Grow Marshmallow Plants From Seeds

 Marshmallow plants can be easily planted from seed.
-It's not very common to see a them for sale in a garden shop, but you can order the seeds online.
-The seeds do best if they go through a cold stratification process before planting, mimicking their cycle in nature.
+It's not very common to see them for sale in a garden shop, but you can order the seeds online.
+The seeds need cold stratification before planting, mimicking their cycle in nature.

-Sow them in groups of five or six seeds, in groupings 18-24 inches apart.
+Sow them in groups of five or six seeds, in groupings 18 to 24 inches apart.
 Lightly cover them with soil, and keep moist until they germinate.
 This usually takes about three to four weeks.
 Once established, these hardy plants will return every year.